 “We cared about you,” Jericho said.
 “After you died.
 We did it for you.
 They said it was what you wanted.
 Even though you were wrong.
 Even though you took everything.
 You cared for us.
 We thought you did.”

 A familiar gloom crept back over Francis’s shoulders.
 Ash dribbled down from his v-cig as he spoke—“Children should be cherished.
 I believe that if any person cares for the future, they should care for the ones who inherit it.
-Teaching, guiding, protecting—these are attributes that should be maintained and fostered.
-Pushing on past responsibilities and grievances… Well, naturally, the past bleeds into the future, but…” He lifted his hand and stared at it, gaze sobering.
+Teaching, guiding, protecting—these are mechanisms of action that should be maintained and fostered.
+Pushing on past responsibilities and grievances onto them… Well, naturally, the past bleeds into the future, but…” He lifted his hand and stared at it, gaze sobering.
 “But forcing the past into the present is quite a foolish thing.
 After all, children are not the ones who begin everything, and yet they have to bear the weight of continuing on with everything.
 A path is changed forcibly.
 It is quite a sobering thing.”
 He clenched his hand into a fist and then glanced at Jericho’s bare palms.
 “Sometimes instead of knowledge, ignorance is passed on.”

 Jericho blinked, frowning.

 Francis met his gaze.
 “I am certain that version of Theta cared for you because you held the future in your hands.
 And if that Theta taught you about the reversus oratio incantation, then you were someone close enough to be important.
 I doubt that Theta would have wanted you to do the things that Cadence said you were forced to do when you were younger, but I understand that is no fault of your own.
 These are not meant to be words of reassurance nor an excuse—this is the truth.
 But… it should be left in the past.”

 Something in Jericho’s chest squeezed tight then lessened.
 He felt weightless and lightheaded.